 12. Illegal Drugs/Controlled Substances

 All residents are expected to know and comply with all State laws and guidelines regarding illegal drugs and controlled substances on University premises as outlined in the University Policy (EP11.201) and the Community Standards.
 University policies can be found at: http://hawaii.edu/policy/.

 A. Consumption of illegal drugs, or illegal use of controlled substances, is prohibited.
+Residents may not possess, be in presence of, or consume illegal drugs and/or illegally use controlled substances.
 If illegal drugs are seen, smelled or otherwise determined to be present, it can be assumed that a policy violation has occurred.

 B. Possession of illegal drugs or improperly obtained controlled substances is prohibited.